GTPB/ADER19F/pages/tutorial1.md

     keep_md: yes
 ---

+# Using DESeq2 in R

 This document demonstrates how to use *DESeq2* in the *R environment* to perform a differential expression analysis using the the Trapnell datasets as an example.
 We will first need to tell R what samples are going to be analysed, then run the *DESeq2* pipeline and plot the results of the analysis.

-# Setting up the environment
+## Setting up the environment

 First we need to make sure that R is running on the same directory where we placed the counts files (the files called trapnell_counts_C1_R1.tab, trapnell_counts_C1_R2.tab, etc...).
 To do this either type `setwd("path/to/directory")` in the R console, or use the *Files* panel to navigate to the counts directory and then select *More -> Set As Working Directory*.

-# Setting up the count data and metadata
+## Setting up the count data and metadata

 In this example, instead of loading the sample counts ourselves, we are going to let *DESeq2* handle that for us.
 For this, we just need to tell *DESeq2* what files correspond to each sample.
 We start by setting variables to hold the list of samples we are going to analyze.
 We create a list of sample names, a list of sample files (where the counts are), and a list of experimental conditions, telling which samples correspond to each condition.
 Type the following lines in the R console and press Enter.